fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 For function definitions, we start by searching TheModule's symbol table for an existing version of this function, in case one has already been created using an 'extern' statement.
-If Module::getFunction returns null then no previous version exists, so we'll codegen one from the Prototype.
+If Module::getFunction returns null then no previous version exists, so we'll GenStmt one from the Prototype.
 In either case, we want to assert that the function is empty (i.e. has no body yet) before we start.

 .. code-block:: c++